AndrewPiroli/rrd-step-changer/README.md

 # RRD Step Changer

-This bad boy takes RRD files that have been dumped to XML, installs a new step and heartbeat in there, and duplicates the records enough times to keep the timescale accurate.
+This bad boy takes RRD files that have been dumped to XML, installs a new step and heartbeat in there, and duplicates the records enough times to keep the timescale (mostly) accurate.

-Use at your own risk!

-This tool only does the bare minimum of safety checks to operate.

 ## Usage